Mallaig: Transport

 Completed in 1901, the West Highland Line links Mallaig railway station to Fort William, Oban and Glasgow.
 The line was voted the top rail journey in the world by readers of the independent travel magazine Wanderlust in 2009, ahead of the iconic Trans-Siberian and the Cuzco to Machu Picchu line in Peru.
-The five-hour trip to Glasgow Queen Street railway station passes through spectacular scenery, including seascapes, loch sides, mountain and moorland terrain.
+The five-hour trip to Glasgow Queen Street railway station passes through seascapes, loch sides, mountain and moorland terrain.
 It offers views of Loch Lomond, the Gare Loch, Rannoch Moor, Ben Nevis, Glenfinnan, Glen Shiel and Loch Eil.
 The line also runs along the Clyde between Helensburgh and Glasgow and offers views across the estuary.
 In the years before the First World War, after the opening of the line in 1901, there was a fairly steady increase in the value of fish sold, exceeding £60,000 in 1914.